-- 14. Athletes and volunteers are not allowed to smoke, eat food or drink during competition.
+- 16. Athletes and volunteers are not allowed to smoke, eat food or drink during competition.
 Water will be provided for hydration.
 (The only other exception is for athletes with a medical condition requiring a regular intake of food or beverage.
-A Special Needs Form is required for such circumstances). - 15.
-Athletes, coaches, volunteers or any other Special Olympics supporters are not allowed to drink alcoholic beverages or smoke at the competition site. - 16.
+A Special Needs Form is required for such circumstances). - 17.
+Athletes, coaches, volunteers or any other Special Olympics supporters are not allowed to drink alcoholic beverages or smoke at the competition site. - 18.
 Athletes must be neat in their dress and wear proper bowling uniform/clothing.
 No cut off shorts or shirts with advertising are allowed.
-Team and doubles bowlers must wear identical shirts. - 17.
+Team and doubles bowlers must wear identical shirts. - 19.
 See Special Olympics, Inc. rules regarding official bowling balls, ramps and special equipment.
-Bowling shoes must be worn. - 18.
-Anyone placing 1st, 2nd, or 3rd at Regional or Sectional bowling is eligible to advance to the next level.
+Bowling shoes must be worn. - 20.
+In years where higher levels of competition are offered, anyone placing 1st, 2nd, or 3rd at Sectional bowling is eligible to advance to the next level.
 There is no quota for bowling.
-There are two State bowling tournaments.